Dental Costs in Dallas, Texas (2026)

 3. Moderate operating costs — a Texas cost-of-living index of 93 keeps rent, salaries and overhead below coastal metros.

-Dallas vs Texas vs national — single implant (all-in, 2026)
+Dallas vs Texas vs national — single implant (observed, 2026)

 LowHighAverage

-The takeaway: at $4,250 the average Dallas implant beats the $4,410 Texas state average by about 4%, and sits only about 1% above the $4,200 national average.
+The takeaway: at $4,250 the average Dallas implant beats the $4,410 Texas state average by about 4%, and sits about 6% below the $4,507 national average.
 Dallas is the value play among Texas's major metros — Houston ($4,750) and Frisco ($4,600) run higher, while San Antonio ($3,800) and El Paso ($3,200) are cheaper but with fewer specialist options.

 What's actually included in an implant price